What are rabies immune globulin and rabies vaccine?

 What is rabies?

-Rabies is a very serious and usually fatal disease caused by the rabies virus.
+Rabies is a very serious and almost always fatal disease caused by the rabies virus.
 People can be infected with the virus if they are bitten or scratched by an animal that has rabies.
 The virus infects the brain and nervous system and is fatal in humans if the disease is not prevented by immunization soon after exposure.
-Symptoms of rabies include headache, fever, increased difficulty swallowing, excessive drooling, muscle spasm or weakness, and strange behavior.
+Symptoms of rabies include headache, fever, increased difficulty swallowing, excessive drooling, muscle spasm or weakness and strange behavior.

 For more information on rabies see HealthLinkBC File #07a Rabies.